MicrosoftDocs/architecture-center/docs/example-scenario/logging/unified-logging.md

 A structured format makes event data readable and able to be passed by automated systems.
 JSON is the data interchange format used by most web services today, and its familiar schema is well suited for structured logging.

 When defining log structure, you can add context to every request with the following objects:
 - Correlation ID for the request.
-The ID chains related log events together to provide a narrative for events and help establish where issues occur when dealing with distributed systems.
+The ID chains related log events together to provide a narrative for events and help establish where issues occur in distributed systems.
 The correlation ID should be a globally unique value.
 - Date and time in UTC
 - Service name
 - HTTP codes